For SellersMarket Data

 EBITDA Multiple Range: 6-10x

-Dental practices have been a PE favorite for the past decade.
-Multiples have compressed slightly from 2021-2022 peaks but remain strong.
-DSO (Dental Service Organization) platform deals trade at the top of the range.
+Dental practices have been a consistent focus for private equity over the last decade.
+While multiples have seen a slight normalization from their 2021-2022 peaks, they remain robust.
+Dental Service Organization (DSO) platform deals typically trade at the top of this range.

 Behavioral Health

-Behavioral health — including substance abuse treatment, mental health, and autism therapy (ABA) — has been one of the most active healthcare M&A segments.
-ABA therapy businesses with strong payor contracts and clinical outcomes data trade at the top of this range.
+Behavioral health—encompassing substance abuse treatment, mental health, and autism therapy (ABA)—represents one of the most active M&A segments within healthcare.
+ABA therapy businesses with strong payor contracts and demonstrable clinical outcomes data achieve the highest valuations in this sector.

 Home Health and Hospice